-- (i) Community Service courses consist of single courses, each complete in itself, that focus on an individual's personal or leisure needs rather than occupational or professional employment. - (ii) The cultural and civic, and visiting artist component of this program meets community needs through lecture and concert series, art shows, the use of college facilities by community groups, providing speakers to community organizations, and providing visiting artist activities for college communities.
+- Occupational Extension courses consist of single courses, each complete in itself, designed for the specific purposes of training an individual for full- or part- time employment, upgrading the skills of persons presently employed, and retraining others for new employment in occupational fields. - 2) Community Service: - a.
+Community Service courses consist of single courses, each complete in itself, hat focus on an individual's personal or leisure needs rather than occupational or professional employment. - b.
+The cultural and civic, and visiting artist component of this program meets community needs through lecture and concert series, art shows, the use of college facilities by community groups, providing speakers to community organizations, and providing visiting artist activities for college communities.
 Visiting artists may be provided an opportunity to work as artists in residence to enhance local arts resources and promote the various visual, performing and literary arts in communities throughout North Carolina.